Living in Malaysia: The Expat Guide for 2023

 Opening a Bank Account in Malaysia

-Opening a bank account in Malaysia is a straightforward process, and most major banks offer accounts to foreigners.
+Opening a bank account in Malaysia is straightforward as a foreign resident.
+Practically all major banks offer accounts to foreigners, assuming you’re on the MM2H or some other type of long-term visa.

-It generally isn’t possible to open a bank account as a tourist in Malaysia though.
+But it’s generally not possible to open a bank account as a tourist in Malaysia though.
 You’ll need to provide proof of identification and residency, such as a passport and visa, as well as proof of income.

 Expats can drive in Malaysia using their home country’s driver’s license for up to 90 days, after which they must obtain a Malaysian driver’s license.

-Malaysia has a well-developed telecommunications infrastructure, and both mobile phone and internet services are widely available.
+Malaysia has a well-developed telecommunications infrastructure, and mobile phone and internet services are widely available.

-The country’s major telecom providers are Maxis, Celcom, and Digi, and prepaid SIM cards are readily available.
-High-speed internet is widely available throughout the country, with providers including TM, Maxis, and TIME.
+The country’s major telecom providers are Maxis, Celcom, Telekom Malaysia, and Digi.
+Prepaid SIM cards are readily accessible at convenience stores and airports.
+High-speed internet is widely available nationwide, with providers such as TM, Maxis, and TIME.

-Preparing for the cultural differences you will encounter in any country is an important part of being an expat.
+Preparing for the cultural differences you will encounter in any country is essential to being an expat.
 Doing so helps decrease cultural shock and increase your ability to connect with and respect the locals and their culture.

-So, what do you need to understand about Malay culture and customs before you go?
+So, what must you understand about Malay culture and customs before you go?
 Here are a few things to keep in mind:

-• Malaysia is a multicultural country, with a mix of Malay, Chinese, Indian, and indigenous cultures.
+• Malaysia is a multicultural nation with a population mix of Malay, Chinese, and Indian.

-• Respect for elders and authority figures is highly valued in Malaysian culture.
+• Like any other Asian country, respect for elders and authority figures is highly valued in Malaysian culture.

 • Islam is the predominant religion in Malaysia, and Muslims are expected to follow Islamic customs and practices.

-• Malaysians place a high value on hospitality and often offer guests food and drinks as a sign of welcome and respect.
+• Malaysians value hospitality highly and often offer guests food and drinks as a sign of welcome and respect.

-• Gift-giving is a common practice in Malaysian culture, and gifts are often exchanged during festivals and special occasions.
+• Gift-giving is common in Malaysian culture, and gifts are often exchanged during festivals and special occasions.

 • Dress modestly, especially when visiting religious sites or attending formal events.